PelArtur/Software_Architecture_Labs/README.md

 ## Changes

 The functionality of the Messages Service has been updated, and as a result, the Facade Service has also undergone some changes.
-Now, the connection from the Facade to the Messages Service is organized through the Kafka Messages Queue.
+Now, the connection from the Facade to the Messages Service is organized through the Kafka Message Queue.
 Therefore, to begin, you should start the Kafka cluster using the following command:

 ```bash
 docker-compose up -d